tylertitsworth/5th-age-srd/Character-Rules/Rituals.md

 The ritual caster can choose to end the ritual at any time.
 This requires 10 minutes, has no cost or skill check, and instantly returns all participants to the world.
 A participant always returns to the same location from which he or she departed the world.

-**Skill Check**: At the completion of the ritual, make an Arcana skill check.
+**Skill Check:** At the completion of the ritual, make an Arcana skill check.
 The result determines how long the ritual's participants remain in the Astral Sea.

 | Arcana Skill Check Result | Duration |
 | ------------------------- | -------- |